 3. Multi-Project “Jack of All Trades” Management Tools

-Multi-project, multi-use “Jack-of-all-trades” project management solutions like Basecamp generally contain a collection of tools ranging from basic project management and collaboration to more complex tools leaning toward enterprise level needs.
-Their features and options cover a broad range, and you’ll need to plan a deployment and training strategy before going live.
+Multi-project, multi-use “Jack-of-all-trades” project management solutions like Basecamp generally contain a collection of tools ranging from basic project management and collaboration to more complex tools leaning toward enterprise-level needs.
+Their features and options are broad and you’ll need to plan a deployment and training strategy before going live.

 4. Project Portfolio Management (PPM) Tools

-This is the best project software management type if you need a way for senior management to efficiently examine related projects and how they relate synergistically.
+This is a great option if you need a way for senior management to efficiently examine related projects and how they relate synergistically.
 PPM suites represent a shift in your company’s strategy, and in its vision.

 Jeni Rogers is the Editor at Wheelhouse.com, where she studies business software innovations and trends and drives content initiatives with her amazing team.